 The art of negotiation requires that people know the definitions of some confusing terms.
 Reservation price, BATNA, surplus, demand, ZOPA – these words can easily overwhelm a new negotiator.

-However, once you know the simple definitions of these not-so-simple words, you will be able to use them with ease and authority and apply their concepts to negotiate successfully.
+However, once you know the simple definitions of these not-so-simple words like “Reservation Price”, you will be able to use them with ease and authority and apply their concepts to negotiate successfully.

 Reservation Price Definition and Examples

+What is reservation price in negotiation?
 Reservation price is the least favorable price at which a negotiation will be accepted.
-This price is always a numeric amount.
+The reservation price is always a numeric amount.
 Simply put, the reservation price is the lowest amount that a seller will accept for an agreement and the maximum amount a buyer will pay.
 This is also known as the “walk away” point.

 For example, imagine that you are selling the house you purchased 15 years ago at $500,000.
 Your house is worth $1.5 million, but with the current state of the housing market and the demand for purchasing a house, you would be okay with selling your home for $1 million.